tomeryeh/demo/chat/tutorial.md

 ```

 The subscription ID is the unique identifier of our subscription.
-The callback function is used to display the obtained Kuzzle response.
+The callback function is used to display Kuzzle's answer we got.

 ## Multiple rooms support